danielbush/BeerBot/README.md

   => [{:action => 'runs up the stairs',to:"nick1"}]
 ```

-is a single action.

-You can reply with multiple actions.
+You can reply with multiple responses and actions to different
+recipients.
+In practice, you're probably more likely to reply to one
+or more times to the same recipient.

 ```ruby